Jestin James

 From Pain Points to a Shipped, Multi-Touchpoint System

-Six months of cross-functional design work, spanning Amazon MENA product, payments, legal, and three external BNPL partners.
+Six months of cross-functional design work, spanning Amazon MENA product, payments, legal, and three external instalment partners.

 01.